The following is an excerpt from Mobile for Good: A How-To Fundraising Guide for Nonprofits.

 It’s very common for nonprofits to assume that volunteers and interns can effectively manage their mobile and social media presence simply because they are young and came of age during the rise of social networking.
 While it’s true that the millennial generation has adeptness and curiosity about technology, using mobile and social media to tell your nonprofit’s story in an impactful way requires a well-rounded understanding of the history of website and email communications, online fundraising, and how social networking and mobile technology have become intertwined with all nonprofit communications and fundraising.
 Young volunteers and interns who are lacking in the longer view of mobile and social media can quickly advance provided they are mentored by experienced communications or development staff, or given access to quality training.
 If your nonprofit is lucky enough to find exceptional volunteers or interns, you should still consider paying them for their work, especially if they are recent college grads struggling to find a job.
 They will be more committed and make an excellent candidate for your new media manager position should your nonprofit decide to hire one.

-To effectively work with image and video content, your new media manager must be adept at using photo and video editing software.
-Cropping images, adding borders or text, and creating visually compelling slideshows are skills acquired only through practice.
+To effectively work with image and video content, your new media manager must be adept at using graphic design and photo and video editing software.
+Creating promotional graphics, cropping images, adding borders or text, and creating visually compelling slideshows are skills acquired only through practice.
 Video content needs to be edited and embellished with visual effects, animation, and audio.
-The foundation of effective photo and video editing is a creative eye and an appreciation of digital photography and video.
+The foundation of effective graphic design and photo and video editing is a creative eye and an appreciation of design, digital photography, and video.
 Quite often, your new media manager is also the person in charge of photographing or video recording events and program milestones.
 Being behind the camera takes confidence and a familiarity with digital equipment.
 If the photos and videos are poorly shot, it will be impossible to create a finished product worthy of publication.

 5. HTML Knowledge